pramodkrgit/hello-world/README.md

 # hello-world
-This Repository is for practcing the GitHub Flow."
+This Repository is for practcing the GitHub Flow." for better understanding